jesstelford/react-isomorphic-boilerplate/README.md

 Two important points to note here:

- 1. We're using CommonJS style `require`'s to include the `React` depenency.
+ 1. We're using CommonJS style `require`'s to include the `React` dependency.
 We will keep this consistent throughout our code, and rely on Browserify to convert that into a browser-compatible version during build time.
 (See [Browser Side Rendering](#browser-side-rendering) below for more)
- 2. We use `defaultChecked` instead of `checked` property as React would treat `checked` as a static property that wont change again.
-The checkbox *should* be changable, and so we only want to set the initial default.
+ 2. We use `defaultChecked` instead of `checked` property as React would treat `checked` as a static property that won't change again.
+The checkbox *should* be changeable, and so we only want to set the initial default.

 Before we can use the component, we need to convert that JSX into JS using React's tooling: